850.21 Peace Officer Custody (Civil)

 - DIR 850.25 Police Response to Mental Health Facilities

-Peace Officer Custody: An exercise of civil authority when there is probable cause to believe a person is dangerous to self or to any other person and is in need of immediate care, custody, or treatment for mental illness.
+- Peace Officer Custody: An exercise of civil authority when there is probable cause to believe a person is dangerous to self or to any other person and is in need of immediate care, custody, or treatment for mental illness.
+ORS § 426.005 (1) (e); ORS § 426.228.

 2. Members shall be guided by law regarding civil custody of persons in mental health crisis with the goal of assessing the need for custody.
-When the need arises, the act of custody shall be resolved in a safe, constructive, and humane manner as possible.
+If the need arises, the act of custody shall be resolved in as safe, constructive, and humane of a manner as possible.

 3. A member’s ability to manage custody by this expectation is of critical importance to the involved person, the involved person’s support system, community members, mental health providers, and the Police Bureau.